 The third element is a snippet of text for the page, which provides a description of some type for what you might find on the page.
 This is sometimes taken from the meta description for the page if it contains the keywords you searched for or possibly a synonym for one or more keywords, or often some text from the page itself if that snippet of text contains the keywords or synonyms for those.
 Snippets aren’t limited solely to Web search results, and recently a new type of snippet has been showing on Google Place Pages, as highlighted in the image below:

 A Google patent granted this week provides a detailed look at short snippets like these related to businesses and products and gives us some insights into what the people at Google may be thinking about when they come up with the snippets.
-This type of snippet was the topic of a blog post from Mike Blumenthal titled Google Places Descriptor Snippets.
+These types of Sentiment Phrase Snippets were the topic of a blog post from Mike Blumenthal titled Google Places Descriptor Snippets.
 I’m not sure that I like the name “Descriptor” from Mike’s name to describe them – it reminds me of Transformers for some reason (or would that be “descripticon” snippets)?

 Mike mentions in his post contacting me to ask about a Google patent I wrote about recently on how Google might categorize queries and websites, and boost web search rankings for those pages which shared categories with the queries.
 While I responded to Mike, telling him that I wasn’t sure about the relationship between that patent and new Google Places snippets, Google published this new patent after our correspondence, and it seems like a good fit for the new Google Places snippets that appear upon Place Pages.
 I sent Mike an email this morning, and I’m looking forward to his thoughts.